glom4oblom/group6_image_hosting_server/README.md

 </p>

 <p align="center">
-  Built with Python, PostgreSQL, Docker, and Nginx as a portfolio project to showcase backend, database, frontend, and DevOps skills.
+  Built with Python, PostgreSQL, Docker, and Nginx as a learning project focused on backend, database, frontend, and DevOps practices.
 </p>

 ---